Documentation

 Tablescript has only expressions - no statements.
 Every expression evaluates to a value.
 If/else expressions are evaluated the same way math is:

-Functions automatically return the last value - there is no return
+Functions automatically return the last value - there is no return statement:

 Tablescript also has a conditional operator, so that example could be written much more succinctly: